apiaryio/dredd/docs/hooks.md

 ## Using Hook Files

 To use a hook file with Dredd, use the `--hookfiles` flag in the command line.
 You can use this flag multiple times or use a [glob](http://npmjs.com/package/glob) expression for loading multiple hook files.
+Dredd executes hook files in alphabetical order.

 Example: